Red Sox Notes: Martín Pérez Shuts Down Former Team For Six Innings

 Former Red Sox and current Ranger Martín Pérez put on a show, throwing six scoreless innings with seven strikeouts.

-While Pérez had a strong showing, the Red Sox were able to get seven baserunners against him, but Boston could not finish the job.
+While Pérez had a strong showing, the Red Sox put seven baserunners on against him, but Boston could not get the timely hit to finish the job.

 “He’s a veteran, he had good stuff but I think from the get-go, we had traffic and we weren’t able to cash in,” Cora said.